Jia053123/MoireStudies-iOS-/README.md

 Currently, a pattern is consisted of identical stripes placed at uniform spacings.
 It is represented by four attributes only: speed, direction, blackWidth and whiteWidth.
 An alternative representation I used earlier was speed, direction, fillRatio and scaleFactor.
 It is less straightforward but maps well onto the Core Animation PatternView I initially built.
 One-to-one conversion between these two systems is done by the Utilities class.
-The next step may be to represent distorted stripes with nonuniform spacings, though I’m still working on the details.

 ### Controls
 Currently, there are two control schemes corresponding to the two representations of pattern I used.